An extended translation…

 - Jacket The moment Simon Peter heard him say, ‘It’s the Lord!’ he wrapped his fisherman’s jacket tightly round him (because he had hardly anything on) and jumped into the water.
 John 21:7

 - Leave your comfort zone ‘You didn’t choose me, but I chose you and commissioned you to go and leave your comfort zone to bear fruit.’
 John 15:16

 - Library Jesus did very many other things as well.
-Actually, I think if they were each written down then all the libraries of books that would be needed would not fit into the whole world.
+Actually, I think if they were each written down then all the libraries of books about him could not fit into the whole world.
 John 21:25

-- Roll out the red carpet And if I go and get your rooms ready, I will then roll out the red carpet for you all.
+- Roll out the red carpet If I go and get your rooms ready, I will then ‘roll out the red carpet’ for you all.
 I will return and welcome you with open arms.
 John 14:3

 Use of footnotes

-Footnotes are used in the New Testament to refer to passages quoted from the Old Testament.
-I have also included an explanation on the status of John 8:1-11 in a footnote.
+Footnotes are used mainly to refer to passages quoted from the Old Testament.